RSC-Labs/medusa-rbac-public/README.md

 For you custom scenarios, when you have your own API paths, you may want to know if logged-in user has the access to particular route.

-This plugin exposes additional endpoint `admin/rbac/test/me`, which you can execute on your frontend code to get the status.
+This plugin exposes additional endpoint `admin/rbac/check`, which you can execute on your frontend code to get the status.

-The API definition can be found here: [Test me](./docs/api/test-me.yaml)
+The API definition can be found here: [Check](./docs/api/check.yaml)

 ## Q&A